 Ethical Bird Photography

 Audubon encourages every photographer to practice responsible bird photography.
 Prior to submitting any Photograph, you must read Audubon’s Guide to Ethical Bird Photography.
 A Photograph that appears to the Sponsors or Judges to reflect one of the following situations is not eligible for Submission and, if submitted, will be disqualified at Audubon’s sole discretion.
+That includes:

-- Photographs of birds taken by or with drones
+- birds photographed by or with drones

 The decision by the Sponsors or Judges to disqualify any Submission is final.